kmorning/katacoda-scenarios/kube-localstorage-zfs/step1.md

 `sudo apt install zfsutils-linux`{{execute HOST2}}

 ## Create a ZFS Pool
-Ideally, a ZFS pool would consist of one or more physical drives, with the data striped or mirrored across them.
-As space requirement grow, more physical drives can be added.
+Ideally, a ZFS pool would consist of one or more physical drives with the data striped or mirrored across them.
+As space requirements grow, more physical drives can be added.
 Though less than ideal in a production environment, ZFS can be created from an empty partition, which is what we'll do given the limited resources in the current environment.

 An empty partition has already been created on both the master and worker nodes.
 Create a ZFS pool, called zfspool0, on both the master and worker nodes: